Frequently Asked Questions

 - Outdoor Training Runs:

-Distance varies between 4 - 14 miles depending on your fitness level.
+Distance varies between 2 - 14 miles depending on your fitness level.

-Dates: Every Wednesday and Sunday beginning on Wednesday, September 16, 2009
+Dates: Every Wednesday and Sunday beginning on Wednesday, September 7, 2011

-Time: 7:00 a.m on Wednesdays; 8:00 a.m. on Sundays
+Time: 7:00 a.m. on Wednesdays; 8:00 a.m. on Sundays

-Site: Meet in front of Cousens Gymnasium, 161 College Ave, Tufts University - Medford Campus
+Site: Meet in front of Cousens Gymnasium, 161 College Ave., Tufts University - Medford Campus

 - Outdoor Interval Training:

-Dates: Every Thursday from September 17 through October 29, 2009
+Dates: Every Thursday from September 15 through November 3, 2011

 Time: 4:30 - 5:15 p.m.

-Site: Outdoor Track, Ellis Oval, Lower Campus Road off of College Ave, Tufts University - Medford Campus
+Site: Outdoor Track, Ellis Oval, Lower Campus Road off of College Ave., Tufts University - Medford Campus

 - Indoor Interval Training: